ge-high-assurance/sadl-snapshot-repository/README.md

 - Install Java 8 OpenJDK if needed
 - Install Apache Maven if needed
-- Check out SADL's AugmentedTypes branch from GitHub
+- Check out SADL's development branch from GitHub
 - Start a Maven build in sadl3/com.ge.research.sadl.parent

 The first build may take up to one hour since Maven may have to